 Wall Insulation: Up to $400/home

-It depends on your home's location and the kind of panels you plan to use.
+It depends on your location and what type of panels you're installing.
 Since there's a moderate amount of snowfall in Lake Forest, your best time to get solar is in the spring and fall.